-A walk of about two hours on Mount Vully will take you back to the time of the First World War.
+A walk of about two hours and a half on Mount Vully will take you back to the time of the First World War.

 As you walk through vineyards, fields and forests you will discover the fortifications constructed for the defense of the Swiss central plateau.
 The best known of these are the so-called “Roches grises - La Lamberta”, extensive tunnels excavated in the sandstone.
 Numerous information boards explain the life of the soldiers at this period, the armaments of which they disposed and the strategic importance of the Mont Vully.

 The path also takes you to other historical sites such as the Agassiz Stone, a glacial erratic.